Optimizing Treatment Allocation in the Presence of Interference: OTAPI

 \section{OTAPI}

 To clearly position OTAPI, we first compare it to two alternative treatment allocation approaches: Uplift Modeling (UM) and classic Influence Maximization (IM).

 In \textit{UM}, the focus lies on finding the entities with the highest expected ITE.
-The goal in UM is essentially the same as \eqref{eq:objective}.
+The goal in UM is essentially the same as in \Cref{eq:objective}.
 To maximize TTE, entities are ranked according to estimated ITE, and the top $k$ entities are given treatment.
 Alternatively, integrated approaches exist that rank entities directly without estimating ITE first \citep{devriendt2020learning}.
 Nevertheless, these approaches are not tailored to scenarios involving network interference because they rely solely on individual information.
 When network interference plays a significant role, ITE estimates may be biased, potentially resulting in suboptimal treatment allocation, where entities with substantial network effects might be overlooked and connected entities might all be treated while treating just one of them might have a similar effect in terms of TTE \citep{forastiere2021identification}.
-Moreover, each treatment allocation vector $\mathbf{t}$ may result in a different ITTE $\omega_i$ in the presence of interference.
+Moreover, each treatment allocation vector may result in a different ITTE in the presence of interference.
 Therefore, simply ranking entities according to ITTE no longer works because an entity's ITTE depends on the set of other entities that receive treatment.

 \textit{Classic IM} methods focus on modeling network effects, often using diffusion processes to simulate interference dynamics.
-These require computationally expensive MC simulations to estimate TTE.
+These require computationally expensive MC simulations to estimate TTE, also defined as influence spread in the IM literature.
+Because it is often infeasible to estimate the TTE for every possible combination of treatment allocations in larger graphs, heuristics are used to limit the number of treatment allocation combinations for which TTE is estimated \citep{kempe2003maximizing,bucur2016influence}.
 These TTE estimates lack any form of individualized treatment effect estimation and are commonly based on assumptions regarding the applicable diffusion process.
-By leveraging heuristics, the TTE is maximized without having to run simulations for every possible treatment allocation.

 \textit{OTAPI} addresses these limitations by combining the strengths of these two methods.
-It consists of two components: (i) a relational causal estimator that considers both individualized susceptibility to treatment and interference to estimate ITTE (\Cref{sec:otapi:ite}), and (ii) an allocation algorithm that utilizes the predictions made by the trained causal model to allocate treatments optimally (\Cref{sec:otapi:opt}).
+It consists of two components: (i) a relational causal estimator that considers both individualized susceptibility to treatment and interference to estimate ITTE (\Cref{sec:otapi:ite}), and (ii) an allocation algorithm that uses the predictions made by the trained causal model to allocate treatments optimally (\Cref{sec:otapi:opt}).
+A high-level pseudocode description of OTAPI is provided in \Cref{app:pseudo}.